aka: Creepy Painting

 - Super Mario 64 had Mario jumping through paintings to other worlds, and sometimes not even paintings but portals hidden in walls.

-- The Stage 5 Haunted Ship of Dracula X has a painting that, if allowed to come close to Richter, will suck him into the artwork and then split itself apart, killing him instantly.
+- The Stage 5 Haunted Ship of Castlevania: Rondo of Blood and its remake The Dracula X Chronicles has a painting that, if allowed to come close to Richter, will suck him into the artwork and then split itself apart, killing him instantly.

 - In stage 15 of Vampire Killer, the corridor leading to Death has many full-body portraits of Count Dracula.
 The Final Boss room is dominated by an enormous painting of a demonic face which turns out to be Dracula's second form.

 - Earthbound has the city of Moonside, which featured extremely bizarre enemies, including Abstract Art, which were literal living paintings.

 - In Final Fantasy VI, there are several paintings containing enemies during the Relm sidequest in the World of Ruin.
 There is also a boss monster in a painting at the end, which is an Esper possessed by evil.